 But Amazon recently cut down on showing its branded products ahead of others.
+They did not stop the practice entirely, but more so lower the probability of it happening.
 Organic search results are fairer for 3rd party sellers and brands as a result.

 Amazon has thousands of its own private-label brands in all categories.
 Some of these generic products have been successful because of their low costs and direct connections to Amazon.
 Some of their brands include AmazonBasics, Amazon Essentials, and Pinzons.

 Their change of self-promotion is an attempt to improve the experience of their sellers and customers.
-Amazon search results are now fairer, and we expect 3rd party sellers to be happy with this recent change as they may find that their products are gaining some share in the marketplace.
+Amazon search results are now more fair, and we expect 3rd party sellers to be happy with this recent change as they may find that their products are gaining some share in the marketplace.

 Credit to Marketplace Pulse’s original blog.